 "If we were to change the decision-making process because of a distrust of this president, that would be an unfortunate decision for the next president," said Brian McKeon, who served as acting undersecretary for policy at the Defense Department during the Obama administration.

-“It has implications for the deterrent, it has implications for the extended deterrent . . . it has implications for our own military men and women,” said retired Gen. C. Robert Kehler, the commander of U.S. Strategic Command from 2011 to 2013.
+"It has implications for the deterrent, it has implications for the extended deterrent . . . it has implications for our own military men and women," said retired Gen. C. Robert Kehler, the commander of U.S. Strategic Command from 2011 to 2013."I would just urge you to be very cautious about suggesting changes to this particular system."

 The experts attempted to reassure senators that there are processes in place to ensure that many seasoned military and legal experts review nuclear orders before they are acted upon.
 Kehler, who led the agency responsible for nuclear launches, insisted on several occasions that the military could refuse to act on any nuclear launch order it determined to be illegal — and that there is time to push back against a president in any situation, apart from responding to an imminent attack.